Cossey/docker/README.md

 A linux container to update your Dynamic DNS with [DuckDNS](www.duckdns.org).

 Refer to the [readme](duckdns/README.md) file in the folder for further details.

+## Docker in Docker with Powershell
+A *amd64 only* container built from the official Docker container that includes Powershell Core.

+Refer to the [readme](dockerpwsh/README.md) file in the folder for further details.